-The pollen diagram for the period between 18.8 to 15.4 ka, PZ3, covering Heinrich Event 1, is dominated by Podocarpus (Fig. 4).
+The pollen diagram for the period between 18.8 and 15.4 ka, PZ3, covering Heinrich Event 1, is dominated by Podocarpus (Fig. 5).
 Podocarpus trees produce much aerodynamically well-equipped pollen and are, therefore, overrepresented in the pollen record, especially when wind transport is important.
-Still, there are few other elements represented save for Mallotus and Tetrorchidium from the rain forest (Fig. 6).
+Still, there are few other elements represented save for Mallotus and Tetrorchidium from the rain forest (Fig. 7).
 Thus, although rain forest remained present in the northern lowlands, Podocarpus forest might have been locally abundant in the mountains.
-Unfortunately, the marine record of Podocarpus for this period is not consistent, because a comparable Podocarpus pollen maximum is missing in the nearby core of GeoB1016, but present in core

-GIK16867 at 3°S (Dupont et al., 1996).
+Unfortunately, the marine record of Podocarpus for this period is not consistent, because a comparable Podocarpus pollen maximum is missing in the nearby core of GeoB1016 (location given in Fig. 2 left; Shi and Dupont, 1997), but present in core GIK16867 (3° S 5° E) further north along the trajectory of the trade winds (Dupont et al. 1996).
 The terrestrial pollen records in Cameroon and Congo indicate a mixture of semi-deciduous forests and grasslands but neither an open savannah nor a Podocarpus forest (Elenga et al., 1994; Maley and Brenac, 1998; Elenga et al., 2004).
 Precipitation estimates based on deuterium of terrestrial plant waxes from a core off the Congo River mouth indicate minimal humidity in the Congo Basin (Schefuß et al., 2005).

-During this period SSTs reach a minimum of 21° C and the temperature difference with data from a site located 5° of latitude further south (GeoB1023) is minimal (Kim et al., 2003).
-Kim et al. (2003) concluded that because of the small SST difference between 12 and 17°S, the SE trade winds must have been weak.
-During the same

-- period, biomarker based annual temperature estimates for the Congo Basin indicate lowest temperatures of the past 25 ka (Weijers et al., 2007).
-The low SSTs at 12°S suggest a northern position of the ABF, over or even north of the location of the site.
-The CAB reached a northern position again, at least during austral summer.
-The associated SE trade winds probably reached further northward and might have brought - 20 more Podocarpus pollen grains with them to the site increasing the representation of Podocarpus both in absolute values (pollen concentration, Fig. 3) and relative ones (pollen percentages, Fig. 4).
+During this period SSTs reach a minimum of 21°C and the temperature difference with data from a site located 5 degrees of latitude further south (GeoB1023) is minimal (Kim et al., 2003).
+Kim et al. concluded that because of the small SST difference between 12 and 17° S, the SE trade winds must have been weak.
+During the same period, biomarker based annual temperature estimates for the Congo Basin indicate lowest temperatures of the past 25 ka (Weijers et al., 2007).
+The low SSTs at 12° S suggest a northern position of the ABF, over or even north of the location of the site.
+The CAB took a northern position again, at least during austral summer.
+The associated SE trade winds probably reached further northward and might have brought more Podocarpus pollen grains with them to the site increasing the representation of Podocarpus both in absolute values (pollen concentration, Fig. 4) and relative ones (pollen percentages, Fig. 5).
 Another implication is that upwelling over the site intensified.
-This upwelling would have increased the reservoir effect in the radiocarbon dates and the material consequently might be several centuries younger than dated by our 25 age model.
-The pollen zone, however, would still include the period of Heinrich Event 1 accumulation of all pollen types, but Rhizophora pollen from the mangroves is overrepresented (Fig. 4).
-A raised representation of mangroves both in relative pollen abundance and by biomarkers during this time and is explained by erosion of coastal mangrove peat during transgression and sea-level rise (Kim et al., 2005).
+This upwelling would have increased the reservoir effect in the radiocarbon dates and the material consequently might be several centuries younger than dated by our age model.
+If we assume a younger age of 15-18 ka for this pollen zone, i.e. 4 to 8 centuries younger, it would still include the period of Heinrich Event 1.

 According to our age model, sedimentation rates increase strongly to values around 1 m/ka at 14.3 ka which correlates with Meltwater Pulse 1a and global sea-level rise (Fairbanks, 1989; Hanebuth et al., 2000).
-Higher sedimentation rates increased the
+Higher sedimentation rates increased the accumulation of all pollen types, but Rhizophora pollen from the mangroves is overrepresented (Fig. 5).
+A raised representation of mangroves both in relative pollen abundance and by biomarkers during this time is explained by erosion of coastal mangrove peat during transgression and sea-level rise (Kim et al., 2005).